 8. What is your favourite recipe book for this way of eating?

 I don’t have a book but I get the majority of my recipes from www.ibssano.com

 9. Where can people go to learn more about your way of eating?

 Would you like to be featured in this series?

-If you would like to share your story to help raise awareness and show others they're not alone, please visit this page and complete the interview form.
+If you would like to share your "Eating To Heal" story, please visit this page and complete the interview form.
 I look forward to hearing how you are improving your quality of life through healthy eating. ~ Char

 More About Eating For Health

 Housebound Lifestyle: Facebook | Instagram | Twitter